Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we test $\NAPD$ and $\NAPDSC$ on a real data set and compare their performance with some existing methods using only column stochastic matrices including Subgradient-Push~\cite{nedic2014distributed} and Push-DIGing/ADD-OPT~\cite{nedic2017achieving,xi2017add}\footnote{Though not mentioned in the original papers, it can be proved that Push-DIGing/ADD-OPT has $O\pr{1/k}$ convergence rate for non-strongly convex functions.}.
+We evaluate the performance of $\NAPD$/$\NAPDSC$ using a real dataset and compare with existing methods using column stochastic matrices, including Subgradient-Push~\cite{nedic2014distributed} and Push-DIGing/ADD-OPT~\cite{nedic2017achieving,xi2017add}\footnote{Note that even though the original papers do not explicitly state it, it can be proven that Push-DIGing/ADD-OPT achieves a convergence rate of $O(1/k)$ for non-strongly convex objectives.}.

+We utilize the Banknote Authentication Data Set from the UCI Machine Learning Repository~\cite{misc_banknote_authentication_267}, which comprises images captured to assess the authenticity of banknotes through an authentication process.
+Each training instance consists of a feature vector $\zz \in \Real^4$ and a corresponding label $\la \in \{-1, +1\}$.
+Our experiments employ a system with $n = 50$ agents, each possessing $d = 20$ training examples.
+We use $\zz_{i,j}$ and $\la_{i,j}$ to denote the $j$-th feature vector and label of agent $i$, respectively.